catalyst-cloud/catalystcloud-docs/source/compute/launch-compute-instance.rst

 Instance initialisation
 ***********************

-A script called cloud-init is included in all images provided by Catalyst Cloud.
-This script is there to assist you with instance configuration at boot time.
-It communicates with the meta-data agent of our cloud and, for example, configures the network of your compute instance as defined by you via our APIs.
+An application called `cloud-init`_ is included in all images provided by Catalyst Cloud.
+This script is there to assist with instance configuration at boot time.
+It communicates with the meta-data agent in the cloud and, for example, configures the network of your compute instance as defined by you via our APIs.

 Cloud-init is very powerful.
 It's a de facto multi-distribution and multi-cloud way of handling the early initialisation of a cloud instance.